RisenCrypto/RisenCrypto.github.io/_posts/2021-11-28-ExtensionFields.md

 Elliptic Curves over Finite fields (including ones over Extension Fields) have 2 algebraic structures involved.

-- When an Elliptic curve is defined over a Field $\mathbb F_p$, then the coordinates of the Weierstrass equation of the curve are elements of the field - this field is also called the underlying Field.
+- When an Elliptic curve is defined over a Field $\mathbb F_p$, then the coordinates of the equation of the curve are elements of the field - this field is also called the underlying Field.

 - The points on the curve form a Group - the operation of the group is addition of points in the group.